Workshop in Argentina on the Conservation of the Lahille's Dolphin

 Day 1 features public lectures and a photo exhibition showcasing research areas and local communities.

-Day 2 focuses on an internal working session during which a concrete action plan for the recovery of the population will be developed.
+Day 2 focuses on an internal working session to develop a concrete action plan for the recovery of the population.

-Together, we are applying the IUCN One Plan Approach, which combines in situ and ex situ measures to secure the future of the Lahille's dolphin, Tursiops truncatus gephyreus.
+Together, we are applying the IUCN One Plan Approach, which combines in situ and ex situ measures to secure the future of the Lahille dolphin, Tursiops truncatus gephyreus.

 Subscribe to our YAQU PACHA newsletter here